kholia/DDX/Manual-for-DDX.md

 - Option 2: 80% assembled boards with remaining components (including Pico 2 and TCXO Si5351 module): 3999 INR (shipping within India included).

+- Option 3 (SLOW!): Fully assembled and on-air tested DDX: 4999 INR plus shipping at actuals.
+Note: Heat sink is removed prior to international shipping.

 # Note

 We do NOT have the resources to provide any support at the moment.
 We expect our customers to be hands-on `home brewers`.

-DDX is NOT (yet) targeted at `appliance operator` category of amateur radio operators.
+DDX is NOT targeted at `appliance operator` category of amateur radio operators.

+Note: There are NO guarantees provided.